-When Geometry Representation is Box, Capsule, Cylinder, Compound, or Sphere, the radius and/or length of each primitive will be reduced by Shrink Amount.
+When Geometry Representation is set to Box, Capsule, Cylinder, Compound, or Sphere, the radius and/or length of each primitive is reduced by Shrink Amount.

-When Geometry Representation is Convex Hull, each polygon in the representation geometry will be shifted inward by Shrink Amount.
+When Geometry Representation is set to Convex Hull, each polygon in the representation geometry is shifted inward by Shrink Amount.

 Add Impact Data

-When enabled, any impacts that occur during the simulation will be recorded in the Impacts or Feedback data.
-Enabling this option may cause the simulation time and memory usage to increase.
+When turned on, any impacts that occur during the simulation is recorded in the Impacts or Feedback data.
+Turning on this option may cause the simulation time and memory usage to increase.

-Disables simulation of a non-moving object until the object moves again.
+When turned on, disables simulation of a non-moving object until the object moves again.
 The linear and angular speed thresholds are used to determine whether the object is non-moving.
-If the Display Geometry checkbox is turned off, you will see the color of the Guide Geometry change from the Color to the Deactivated Color.
+If Display Geometry is turned off, you will see the color of the guide geometry change from the Color to the Deactivated Color.

 The sleeping threshold for the object’s linear velocity.
 If the object’s linear speed is below this threshold for a period of time, the object may be treated as non-moving.